Kattafuah/brokencrystals/README.md

  Go back to the Jenkins server
 * Go to "Manage Jenkins".
-* Click on "System".
+* Under "System Configuration" click on "System" to configure global settings and paths.
-* Scroll down to SonarQube Installations, check "Environmental variables" and enter a name of your choice under "Name" **eg.** "SonarQube", copy and paste the SonarQuber server URL under "Server URL" **eg.** ```http://3.131.162.22:9000/```
+* Scroll down to SonarQube Servers, check "Environmental variables" and click on "Add SonarQube" button under SonarQube installations.
+Enter a name of your choice under "Name" **eg.** "SonarQube" (take note of the name you use).
+Copy and paste the SonarQuber server URL under "Server URL" **eg.** ```http://35.172.200.81:9000```.
-* For "Server authentication token" click on the "+" symbol just before "Add" and select "Jenkins"
+* For "Server authentication token" click the "+ Add" tab and select "Jenkins"
-* In the pop up window, select "secret text" under "Kind", copy and paste the generated SonarQube token under "Secret" and type something like "Secret jenkins token for sonarqube connection" under "Description", then click "Add".
+* In the pop up window, select "secret text" under "Kind", copy and paste the generated SonarQube token under "Secret".
+Give an appropriate description and ID (one is generated if left blank) of your choosing then click "Add".
 * Now that the credential has been created, click on the drop down under "Server authentication token" and select the description you entered in the above step.
 * Scroll down and click "Save".

 * Click on "Manage Jenkins".
-* Click on Tools.
+* Under "System Configuration", click on Tools.
-* Scroll down to SonarQube Scaner and enter the name as entered under "System" for "SonarQube Installations", that is "SonarQube".
+* Scroll down to SonarQube Scaner installations.
+Click on "Add SonarQube Scanner" and enter the name as entered under "System" for "SonarQube Installations", that is "SonarQube".
 * Click on "Save".

 Now a connection has been created between the Jenkins Server and the SonarQube Server.